-Our mission is to provide the space and opportunity for inclusive recreational, educational, cultural, work readiness, sporting programs and services to improve the physical, mental and emotional health and well-being of children and young people and their community living in and around the Thorpe Edge Estate, Ravenscliffe and Swain House Estates by working in partnership with others to raise the attainment of children at risk from the impacts of low attainment, poverty and criminal activity.
+Our mission is to provide the space and opportunity for inclusive recreational, educational, cultural, work readiness, sporting programmes and services, to improve the physical, mental and emotional health and well-being of children and young people living in and around the BD10/2 areas of Bradford by working in partnership to raise the attainment of children at risk from the impacts of low attainment, poverty and criminal activity.

-To help children and young people to be physical competent across a range of physical activities such as; Balance and Movement, Story and Movement, Active Play, Weekly Physical Challenges, Yoga and Forest School.
+To help children and young people to be physically competent across a range of activities such as; balance and movement, story and movement, active play, weekly physical challenges, yoga and forest school.

-To help children to be educational literate through homework clubs, a centre based library, book club and literacy festival, Lego and Code Club, Planet-IT.
+To help children to be educationally literate through homework clubs, a centre-based library with book club and loans.

 To help children and young people develop emotional awareness of themselves and others, to apply those emotions to thinking and problem-solving and thirdly to regulate their own emotions and to develop the ability to cheer up or calm down another person.
 Our Respect, Resilient and Ready programme helps young people to become emotionally competent.

-Anyone from age 18yrs can become involved in volunteering at the many different sessions at Springfield.
-Following a short discussion and a successful DBS check you to could be helping to provide possitive opportunities for Children and Young People.
+Anyone from age 18yrs can volunteer at the many different sessions at The Springfield Centre.
+Following a short discussion and a successful DBS check you could be helping to provide positive opportunities for children and young people.

-Young people aged 14+ are encouraged to volunteer to work with staff and adult voluteers to support play, involvment in planning and the general running of day to day activities.
+Young people aged 14+ are encouraged to volunteer with staff and adult voluteers to support play, involvment in planning and the general running of day to day activities.

 We provide a safe, caring and inclusive environment that will also;

-* Ensure that young people are central to project development and shaping our outcomes
+* Ensure young people are central to project development and shaping our outcomes

 * Help to achieve wider community benefit through intergenerational and cross-cultural activities